-80K.-(1) Without prejudice to section 80J, where a licensee fails to comply with any condition of its cleaning business licence including any modification to any condition made by the Director-General under section 80H(9), the Director-General may, in lieu of or in addition to revocation or suspension of its cleaning business licence or imposition of directions or restrictions on the licensee's cleaning business under section 80J, impose a financial penalty of such amount, not exceeding \$5,000, as the Director-General thinks fit
+80K.-(1) Without prejudice to section 80J, where a licensee fails to comply with any condition of its cleaning business licence including any modification to any condition made by the Director-General under section 80H(9), the Director-General may, in lieu of or in addition to revocation or suspension of its cleaning business licence or imposition of directions or restrictions on the licensee's cleaning business under section 80J, impose a financial penalty of such amount, not exceeding \$5,000, as the Director-General thinks fit.

-- (2) The Director-General shall not exercise his powers under subsection (1) in relation to a licensee for failing to comply with the licence condition referred to in section 80H(1)(d) unless the Director-General has first consulted the Commissioner for Labour. - (3) Any licensee or former licensee who is aggrieved by the imposition of any financial penalty by the Director-General under subsection (1) may, within 14 days after the notice of such imposition has been served on the licensee or former licensee, appeal to the Minister whose decision shall be final. - (4) Any financial penalty imposed on any person under this section - (a) shall be collected, and may be sued for and recovered, by the Agency; - (b) shall be deemed to be a debt due to the Government for the purposes of section 397 of the Insolvency, Restructuring and Dissolution Act 2018 and section 10 of the Government Proceedings Act (Cap.
-121); and and that person's liability to pay shall not be affected by its cleaning business licence ceasing, for any reason, to be in force.
+(2) The Director-General shall not exercise his powers under subsection (1) in relation to a licensee for failing to comply with the licence condition referred to in section 80H(1)(d) unless the Director-General has first consulted the Commissioner for Labour.

+(3) Any licensee or former licensee who is aggrieved by the imposition of any financial penalty by the Director-General under subsection (1) may, within 14 days after the notice of such imposition has been served on the licensee or former licensee, appeal to the Minister whose decision shall be final.

+(4) Any financial penalty imposed on any person under this section -

+- (a) shall be collected, and may be sued for and recovered, by the Agency; - (b) shall be deemed to be a debt due to the Government for the purposes of section 127 of the Bankruptcy Act (Cap.
+20) and section 10 of the Government Proceedings Act (Cap.
+121); and - (c) shall be paid into the Consolidated Fund upon such collection or recovery, and that person's liability to pay shall not be affected by its cleaning business licence ceasing, for any reason, to be in force.